 Chronic wounds, like tissues under autoimmune attack, are associated with an inflamed extracellular matrix that contributes to immune dysregulation and chronic wounds.
 We use models of diabetic wound healing to study how the extracellular matrix governs wound healing and local immunity at sites of injury and infection.

 Pseudomonas aeruginosa is a major pathogen in diabetic wound infections and other settings.
-The virulence of Pseudomonas aeruginosa is predicated on its ability to form biofilms.
+The virulence of P. aeruginosa is predicated on its ability to form biofilms.
 These are networks of host and microbial extracellular matrix that promote colonization, antibiotic resistance, and immune evasion.
 We are studying how biofilm polymers suppress local immune responses in infected wounds.
-Further, we are developing innovative strategies to treat chronic infections by disrupting microbial biofilms.

 Further, we have identified novel roles for bacteriophage in the pathogenesis of wound infections caused by P. aeruginosa.
 Our research indicates that Pf phage produced by P. aeruginosa act as structural elements in microbial biofilms.
 Pf phage also interact with the immune system in ways that subvert clearance of bacterial infections.